Massachusetts Bringing Back Work Search Requirement For Unemployment Claims

 “Refusing work because a UI claimant would rather collect more money in unemployment benefits is not reasonable in any circumstances and is considered fraud,” the Baker administration said in a statement.

-Click here for more information about applying for unemployment in Massachusetts.MORE NEWS: Police Use Drone To Locate Family Trapped By Coyote On Holbrook Walking Trail
+Click here for more information about applying for unemployment in Massachusetts.MORE NEWS: Fall River Man Walking 50 Miles To Boston College To Honor Late Friend